IBM/watson-assistant-workbench/README.md

 It contains a bundle of tools for generating WA workspace from the structure data (and viceversa), testing and uploading (working with the WCS API).

-Currently supported conversation version is 2017-02-03 except:
+Currently supported conversation version is 2017-02-03 except that:

-- Fuzzy matching, Folders and Digression are not supported.
+- Folders and Digression are not supported.
 - A name of a dialog node still has to be unique as it is used as node ID.
 - Missing "slot_in_focus" property.
 - Slots are not supported in json to xml conversion scripts.